How to Set Life Goals That Actually Stick

 Identity-based“I’m someone who builds financial security”Self-reinforcing; survives setbacks and slow periods

-To translate your values into identity-based goals, use this two-part prompt for each life domain:
+To translate your values into identity-based goals, use this two-part prompt for each life area:

 • Value prompt: “I deeply care about [value].
 The person who lives by this value would be described as [identity].”